-Additional parameter to the North West Sustainability Checklist Measurements are taken from the centre of the site
+Additional parameter to the North West Sustainability Checklist

+Measurements are taken from the centre of the site

 Rating Description Meets minimum standard Fails to meet minimum standard (Less than 60% failure for amenities with a specified maximum distance of 300m, 400m or 500m and 50% failure for amenities with a maximum distance of 1000m or 2000m).
-Significant failure to meet minimum standard (Greater than 60% failure for amenities with a specified maximum distance of 300m, 400m or 500m and 50% failure for amenities with a maximum distance of 1000m or 2000m).
+Significant failure to meet minimum standard (Greater than 60% failure amenities with a specified maximum distance of 300m, 400m or 500m and 5 failure for amenities with a maximum distance of 1000m or 2000m).

 The site fails against 12 criteria in North West Sustainability checklist, 6 of which are 'significant' failures.
-However, these facilities are within the town, albeit only just outside minimum distance and Crewe is a principal town in Core Strategy where can be expected development on the periphery.
-Development on the edge of a town will always be further from facilities in town centre than existing dwellings but, if there are insufficient development in slightly less sustainable locations on the periphery must occur.
+However, these facilities are within the town, albeit only just outside minimum distance and Crewe is a principal town in the Local Plan Strategy Submission Version where can be expected development on the periphery.
+Development on the edge of a town will always be further from facilities in town centre than existing dwellings but, if there are insufficient development sites in the Town Centre to meet the 5 year supply, it must be accepted that development in slightly less sustainable locations on the periphery must occur.